Doors Open Waterloo Region

 Doors Open Map and Guide

-The official Doors Open Waterloo Region Map and Guide (PDF-15 MB) contains maps, photos and full-detail site listings.
-Hard copies will be available at libraries, museums and visitor centres across Waterloo Region from July to September or in the flyer package of the Waterloo Region Record on Sept.
-12, 2015.
+The official Doors Open Waterloo Region Map and Guide (PDF-6 MB) contains maps, photos and full-detail site listings.
+Hard copies will be available at libraries, museums and visitor centres across Waterloo Region from July to September and enclosed with the main sections of the Waterloo Region Record on Saturday, Sept.
+10, 2016.
 For the best experience viewing the PDF Map and Guide, use Adobe Acrobat Reader (available free online).
 Other viewers may not show all elements.

 Links of Interest: